Greedy Algorithms for Shortcut Sets and Hopsets: Combining Greedy and -Covers to Obtain Slightly Smaller -Shortcut Sets

 Starting with an $\ell$-cover allows us to focus on only $n^{5/3}$ ``important'' pairs $(u,v)$ in the transitive closure, instead of all $n^{2}$ many.
 Let

 be the set of important pairs between which we aim to shortcut.
 Recall that $e(v,C)$ is the edge $(v,w)$ in the transitive closure where $w$ is the earliest node on $C$ that $v$ can reach.
-We call a $(u,v)$-path $P$ \emph{valid}\footnote{The set of \emph{valid} paths form a path complex as we define later in \cref{sec:setcover-greedy}, \cref{def:path-complex,def:path-complex-for-s}.} if for any chain $C\in \chains$ with $P\cap C\neq \emptyset$: \begin{itemize} \item $P\cap C$ forms a contiguous segment on the path $P$, and \item if $w$ is the earliest node on $C$ that $u$ can reach in $G$, the segment $P\cap C$ must start at $w$. \end{itemize} We consider the \emph{normalized distance} as the minimum number of chains that any \emph{valid} path between two points $(a,b) \in S$ must pass through (we denote this distance measure as $d'(a,b)$).
+We call a $(u,v)$-path $P$ \emph{valid} if for any chain $C\in \chains$ with $P\cap C\neq \emptyset$: \begin{itemize} \item $P\cap C$ forms a contiguous segment on the path $P$, and \item if $w$ is the earliest node on $C$ that $u$ can reach in $G$, the segment $P\cap C$ must start at $w$. \end{itemize} We consider the \emph{normalized distance} as the minimum number of chains that any \emph{valid} path between two points $(a,b) \in S$ must pass through (we denote this distance measure as $d'(a,b)$).
 Recall that all chains are super-shortcut and thus any path contains at most $n^{1/3}$ nodes that are on no chain.
 Thus, if we reduce the \emph{normalized distance} between any pair in $S$ to $\BigO(n^{1/3})$, then the (usual) distance between any two nodes would also be $\BigO(n^{1/3})$.

 We now define our modified potential $\phi'$ as

 Our modified greedy algorithm (see \Cref{alg:chain-greedy}) then chooses, as before, the edge (in the transitive closure) to add to the graph that reduces the potential $\phi'$ the most.
 As in the warm-up for $\sqrt{n}$ hopbound, we will see that this reduces the potential by $\Omega(L^3)$ if $L$ is the length of the currently longest shortest path $P$, with respect to the \emph{normalized distance} $d'$.
 Indeed, say $P$ is such a path, and assume it is passing though $L$ chains, where $v^1_i$ and $v^2_i$ are the first and last node on the $i$-th chain.
 Then the edge $v^2_{L / 3} \to v^1_{2L/ 3}$ reduces the potential by $\Omega(L^3)$, see also \cref{fig:greedy-chains}.
 See the appendix for a proof of the following lemma.